-Opinion on other matters prescribed by the Companies Act 2006
+Opinion on other matter prescribed by the Companies Act 2006

-In our opinion the information given in the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements.
+In our opinion the information given in the Strategic Report and the Report of the Directors for the financial year for which the financial statements are prepared is consistent with the financial statements.

-Matters on which we are required to report by exception
+Other matters on which we are required to report by exception Adequacy of accounting records and information and explanations received

-We have nothing to report in respect of the following matters where the Companies Act 2006 requires us to report to you if, in our opinion:
+Under the Companies Act 2006 we are required to report to you if, in our opinion:

-- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- we have not received all the information and explanations we require for our audit; or - adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns.